mathquill/mathquill/README.md

 Shift-Left/Shift-Right is pressed but the cursor is at the left/right/top/bottom edge and so nothing happens within the math field.
-For example, when the cursor is at the left edge, pressing the Left key causes the `moveOutOf` handler (if provided) to be called with `MathQuill.L` and the math field API object as arguments, and Backspace causes `deleteOutOf` (if provided) to be called with `MathQuill.L` and the API object as arguments, etc.
+For example, when the cursor is at the left edge, pressing the Left key causes the `moveOutOf` handler (if provided) to be called with `MQ.L` and the math field API object as arguments, and Backspace causes `deleteOutOf` (if provided) to be called with `MQ.L` and the API object as arguments, etc.

 The `enter` handler is called whenever Enter is pressed.